REVIEW: Travis Eliot’s ULTIMATE YOGI

 So what’s the trainer like?

-Like most yoga practitioners you have to be prepared for a hefty truckload of bullshit and in my opinion, Travis delivers a little too much of it.
+Like most yoga practitioners you have to be prepared for a hefty truckload of bullshit and in my opinion, Travis delivers a little too much of it at times.
 No matter how much you stretch or calm yourself, you will not ‘find yourself‘, create a better life out of nothing, nor gain the wisdom of the universe.
-Sorry kids, that stuff comes with age and experience ( or not at all ), not on a rubber mat in a room with east-Indian decor.
+Can you fold yourself in half and with ninja like skill calm your heart-rate to near zero?
+Great…but you are not a better human for doing so.
+Sorry kids, being a better person comes with age, values and experience, not on a rubber mat in a room with east-Indian decor.
 Therefore, every time Travis had some meaningless Yoda-advice such as “moving with compassion”, I would politely yell ‘shut up’ and tell him to go back to making my non-fat latte.

 There is also the perpetuated myth that this form of yoga is thousands of years old.
 Perhaps parts are, but those sun salutations and stretch techniques have more in common with Indian gymnastics.
 While I am a huge fan of the health benefits of modern yoga postures, I just don’t believe yoga teachers when they say their art has been passed down through the ancients…unless they are referring to 60’s stoners.

 All that nitpicking aside, Travis has created something for the masses craving a dedicated yoga program.
 The sets are attractive and the audio/music is very appropriate.
 It would be nice to have a timer bar for those of us on a schedule but that might run counter to the goal of losing yourself in the moment which Travis was aiming for,